 An additional standard deduction is available to taxpayers who are elderly or blind.
-The additional deduction amounts are \$1,750 for single filers and heads of household and \$1,400 for married taxpayers (whether filing jointly or separately) and qualifying widows and widowers.
+The additional deduction amounts are \$1,850 for single filers and heads of household and \$1,500 for married taxpayers (whether filing jointly or separately) and qualifying surviving spouses.
 These additional amounts are cumulative.
 Thus, married taxpayers filing jointly who are both over 65 and blind could claim four additional deduction amounts.